Skip to main content

 Abstract

 Plants adapted to challenging environments offer fascinating models of evolutionary change.
-Importantly, they also give important information to meet our pressing need to develop resilient, low-input crops.
-With mounting environmental fluctuation – including temperature, rainfall, soil salinity and degradation – this is more urgent than ever.
+Importantly, they also give information to meet our pressing need to develop resilient, low-input crops.
+With mounting environmental fluctuation—including temperature, rainfall, and soil salinity and degradation—this is more urgent than ever.
 Happily, solutions are hiding in plain sight: the adaptive mechanisms from natural adapted populations, once understood, can then be leveraged.
 Much recent insight has come from the study of salinity, a widespread factor limiting productivity, with estimates of 20% of all cultivated lands affected.
-This is an expanding problem, given increasing climate volatility, rising sea levels and increasing irrigation.
-We therefore highlight recent benchmark studies of ecologically adaptive salt tolerance in plants, assessing macro- and microevolutionary mechanisms, and the recently recognised role of ploidy and the microbiome on salinity adaptation.
-We synthesise insight specifically on naturally evolved adaptive salt-tolerance mechanisms, as these works move substantially beyond traditional mutant or knockout studies, to show how evolution can nimbly ‘tweak’ plant physiology to optimise function.
-We then point to future directions to advance this field, that intersects evolutionary biology, abiotic-stress tolerance, breeding and molecular plant physiology.
+This is an expanding problem, given increasing climate volatility, rising sea levels, and poor irrigation practices.
+We therefore highlight recent benchmark studies of ecologically adaptive salt tolerance in plants, assessing macro- and microevolutionary mechanisms, and the recently recognized role of ploidy and the microbiome on salinity adaptation.
+We synthesize insight specifically on naturally evolved adaptive salt-tolerance mechanisms, as these works move substantially beyond traditional mutant or knockout studies, to show how evolution can nimbly “tweak” plant physiology to optimize function.
+We then point to future directions to advance this field that intersect evolutionary biology, abiotic-stress tolerance, breeding, and molecular plant physiology.

 Citation